google/gops/README.md

 In order to start the diagnostics agent, see the [hello example](https://github.com/google/gops/blob/master/examples/hello/main.go).

-Please not that diagnostics features are only supported on Unix-like systems for now.
+Please note that diagnostics features are only supported on Unix-like systems for now.
 We are planning to add Windows support in the near future.

 ### stack